devshareacademy/connect-four/README.md

 ├── package.json     a configuration file for npm that contains metadata about your project ├── tsconfig.json    a configuration file for TSC
 ├── yarn.lock        a configuration file that contains the exact tree structure of the project dependencies and their versions (helps with repeatable project builds)

+## Changelog

+### 0.2.0

+Added a new `moveHistory` property to the `ConnectFour` class that will keep track of the moves that are made in the game.
+This new property makes it possible to replay the moves that were made, and to see the moves that got the game into the current board state.

+### 0.1.0

+Refactored the internal logic to use a 1D Array for representing the game Connect Four, and created a new class to represent the game state.
+Updated all of the internal methods of the `ConnectFour` class to have the business logic live in smaller functions that could take the new `ConnectFourGameState` and perform the required business logic and return the mutated state.
+This allowed for the core functionality to be more easily extended and re-usable in other game frameworks.
+The main external change was the `ConnectFour.board` property, which now returns a 1D array instead of a 2D array.
+The rest of the public `ConnectFour` class remained the same.

+### 0.0.5

+Initial release of npm package.
+Contains the core functionality of the game Connect Four.